peterjc/thapbi-pict/README.rst

 About
 -----

-THAPBI PICT an ITS1-based diagnostic/profiling tool from the UK funded Tree Health and Plant Biosecurity Initiative (THAPBI) `Phyto-Threats project
+THAPBI PICT is an ITS1-based diagnostic/profiling tool from the UK funded Tree Health and Plant Biosecurity Initiative (THAPBI) `Phyto-Threats project
 <https://www.forestresearch.gov.uk/research/global-threats-from-phytophthora-spp/>`_,
 focused on identifying *Phytophthora* species present in Illumina sequenced